Primary Election: June 2, 2026

 This district consistently votes to fund its schools.
 Bond measures and parcel taxes pass here because people understand that investing in education is not optional.
 But local funding can't make up for decades of federal underinvestment, and it shouldn't have to.

-Teachers on the Peninsula can't afford to live in the communities where they teach.
+Teachers in CA-15 can't afford to live in the communities where they teach.
 Childcare costs rival mortgage payments.
 Special education services are stretched thin.
 And the kids who need the most support, kids with disabilities, kids from low-income families, kids whose first language isn't English, are the ones most likely to fall through the cracks.

 We need increased federal investment in public education, especially in special education and Title I funding for high-need schools.
 We need universal pre-K and affordable childcare, because forcing families to choose between a parent's career and a child's early development is a policy failure with generational consequences.
 We need teacher pay and housing assistance programs that allow educators to actually live where they work.